Share This Guide, Choose Your Platform!

 SA tax return guide -who has to file a Self Assessment tax return?

-As part of this SA tax return guide, let us now consider who has to do a Self Assessment tax return?
-Important to note, you need to complete an SA tax return if:
+As part of this SA tax return guide for UK contracting professionals, let us now consider who has to do a Self Assessment tax return?
+Most importantly, you have to complete an SA tax return if:

 - You are a director in a company.